Beyond the Trade-off Curve: Multivariate and Advanced Risk-Utility Maps for Evaluating Anonymized and Synthetic Data: Visualization and Evaluation Tools

-\item{Biplot} Biplots, introduced by \textcite{1971_Gabriel}, provide a graphical framework to represent both observations and variables in the same plot.
+Biplots, introduced by \textcite{1971_Gabriel}, provide a graphical framework to represent both observations and variables in the same plot.
 By combining the PCA projection with variable loadings, biplots make it possible to explore patterns, relationships, and group structures in complex datasets.
 In the context of data anonymization, biplots provide an effective visualization for exploring the trade-off between disclosure risk and data utility while also revealing correlations among multiple evaluation metrics within a single, interpretable representation.
-Although dimensional reduction methods have previously been used to evaluate the utility of anonymized datasets \parencite[e.g.,][]{2025_Bachot}, to the best of our knowledge, biplots have not yet been applied to assess multiple risk and utility measures simultaneously.
+Although dimensional reduction methods have previously been used to evaluate the utility of anonymized datasets \parencite[e.g.,][]{2025_Bachot}, we are not aware of prior work applying biplots to assess multiple risk and utility measures simultaneously.